UWMRO/uwmro.github.io/_pages/info.md

 - In case of any accident, report it to the observatory staff.

 ### Things to Do
-MRO has games, books, movies, a fantastic record collection, and the internet.
+MRO has a full kitchen, a grill, games, books, movies, a fantastic record collection, and fast internet.
 You can bake brownies in the 8"x8" pan, practice your origami, or catch up on your summer reading list.
 Hiking in the surrounding area requires hardy shoes, a buddy, and bright clothing (hunting season is late summer, but you should always be obvious to other animals, including humans!).
 Many of the best features of the observatory are thanks to our undergraduate users, so if something looks like it needs attention, and it's within your skill level, dive in!
-For examples, the path to the deck has gotten a little overgrown, but we have pruners, "rock paint" and brushes in the workshop).
 If you'd like a more ambitious project, Oliver has ideas!

 ### Directions
+MRO is approximately 9 miles West-Southwest of Ellensburg, WA.
+It's about 3 hours from Seattle to the doorway of MRO, but please note that the last 15 miles of the road are unpaved, and have potentially dangerous turns and road hazards.
+Please drive slowly and carefully.
+On your way, stop in Cle Elum at Owen's Meat where you'll find the finest the finest beef jerky on the planet.

 The map below shows many useful landmarks mentioned in the directions below.
 You may wish to supplement these directions with a better map, but do not depend on online resources as you are driving.
 Most people find that their phones do not have service on many parts of the route, and driving directions do not replace knowledge of the landmarks below.

 - [OpenStreetMap](https://www.openstreetmap.org/search?query=Manastash%20Ridge%20Observatory%2C%20WA#map=15/46.9573/-120.7179) seems to have the best road map of the area.